Higher operations in string topology of classifying spaces: Applications

 \begin{lemma} Suppose $\pi\colon M\to B$ is a fibrewise closed manifold in the sense of \cite[Definition~7.1]{HL} and suppose the fibres of $\pi$ are either positive-dimensional or finite of even cardinality.
 Then the composite

 is zero.
 Here $\pi^!$ denotes the umkehr map of \cite[section~7.2]{HL} associated to the map $\pi$ (considered as a map of fibrewise manifolds over $B$) and $d$ denotes the fibre dimension of $M$. \end{lemma} \begin{proof} If the fibres of $\pi$ are finite, the umkehr map $\pi^!$ is just the transfer map \cite[Lemma~8.6]{HL}, and the composite $\pi_\ast \pi^!$ amounts to multiplication by the cardinality of the fibre.
 By assumption this is an even number, so $\pi_\ast \pi^!$ vanishes since we are working with $\F_2$ coefficients.
 Let us assume that the fibres of $\pi$ are positive-dimensional.
-We then have the following diagram where $r_B$ and $r_M$ denote the unique maps $B\to \pt$ and $M \to \pt$, respectively.
+Dualizing, it suffices to show that the composite

-The top left square of the diagram commutes by the compatibility of umkehr maps with pullbacks, while the lower left square commutes by the compatibility of umkehr maps with direct products.
-The top right square commutes since the underlying square of spaces does, and finally the lower right square commutes by the naturality of the cross product.
-The claim now follows from the observation that the composite of the maps $\pi^!$ and $(r_M)_\ast$ in the bottom row vanishes for degree reasons. \end{proof}
+is zero, where $\pi_!$ again denotes the linear dual of $\pi^!$.
+Regarding (as before) $H^{\ast} (M)$ as an $H^\ast(B)$-module via the map $\pi^\ast$, both maps in the above composite are $H^\ast(B)$-linear: the linearity of $\pi^\ast$ is immediate, and we have already observed the linearity of $\pi_!$ on page~\pageref{p:modstr}.
+The claim now follows for degree reasons. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:aut-app}] It is enough to show that the map $\Phi^G(U_N/B\Hol(F_N))^\sharp$ vanishes on classes which are in the image of the map

 induced by the inclusion $i\colon \Aut(F_N) \incl \Hol(F_N)$.
 The diagram \eqref{diag:push-pull} for computing $\Phi^G(U_N/B\Hol(F_N))$ fits into a commutative diagram